Comprehensive Zoning Bylaw

 Why is the CVRD consolidating its zoning bylaws?

-The new CZB will provide a single set of definitions and general regulations that apply to ALL electoral areas.
+The CZB will provide a single set of Definitions and General Regulations that apply to all electoral areas.
 This will make future updates easier and improve efficiency in processing applications.
-It will also add in other existing bylaws like the Sign Bylaw, Manufactured Home Park Bylaw, Campground Standards Bylaw, Off-Street Parking Bylaw, and new Landscape Standards.
+It will also add in other existing bylaws like the Sign Bylaw, Manufactured Home Park Bylaw, Campground Standards Bylaw, Off-Street Parking Bylaw, and Landscape Standards so these are all within one Bylaw.

-Share Engagement Summaries Now Available on Facebook Share Engagement Summaries Now Available on Twitter Share Engagement Summaries Now Available on Linkedin Email Engagement Summaries Now Available link
+Share Review the 2024 Engagement Summaries on Facebook Share Review the 2024 Engagement Summaries on Twitter Share Review the 2024 Engagement Summaries on Linkedin Email Review the 2024 Engagement Summaries link

 supporting image